 The charity has no running costs so the reserves required for the charity are small.
 The charity aims to have a minimum of £10,000 in reserves to accommodate unexpected projects.
 It does not have a policy for the maximum reserves as it recognises that all the projects are long term projects so there may be times when money is being held back from a project whilst local issues are being resolved.

-At the end of 2017, the Charity held reserves for the construction of 2 classrooms at Osiligi Obaya school, for pump repairs during 2018 and early 2019 and for 3 or 4 solar powered bore-holes around Osiligi Obaya school.
+At the end of 2018, the Charity held reserves for pump repairs during 2019 and for 3 or 4 solar powered bore-holes around Osiligi Obaya school.

 6. Operational review

 School